astronomer/docs/astro/configure-deployment-resources.md

 The Kubernetes executor runs each task in an individual Kubernetes Pod instead of in shared Celery workers.
 For each task that needs to run, the executor calls the Kubernetes API to dynamically launch a Pod for the task.
 You can specify the configuration of the task and Pod, including CPU and memory, in a `pod_override` file.
 When the task completes, the Pod terminates.
 On Astro, the Kubernetes infrastructure required to run the Kubernetes executor is built into every Deployment and is managed by Astronomer.

 The Kubernetes executor is a good fit for teams that want fine-grained control over the execution environment for each of their tasks.
-Specifically, the Kubernetes executor is a good fit for your team if:
+Specifically, the Kubernetes executor is a good fit for your Deployment if:

 - You have long-running tasks that require more than 24 hours to execute.
-The Kubernetes executor ensures that tasks longer than 24 hours are not interrupted when your team deploys code.
+The Kubernetes executor ensures that tasks longer than 24 hours are not interrupted when you deploys code.
 - You experience a high number of dependency conflicts between tasks and could benefit from task isolation.
 For example, one task in your Deployment requires a different version of pandas than another task.
 - You have a strong understanding of the CPU and memory that your tasks require and would benefit from being able to allocate and optimize infrastructure resources at the task level.
-- Your team has had issues running certain tasks reliably with the Celery executor.
+- You have had issues running certain tasks reliably with the Celery executor.

 The primary limitation with the Kubernetes executor is that each task takes up to 1 minute to start running once scheduled.
 If you're running short-running tasks and cannot tolerate high latency, Astronomer recommends the Celery executor.
 To learn more, see [Kubernetes Executor](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/executor/kubernetes.html) in Airflow documentation or [Manage the Kubernetes executor on Astro](executors.md#manage-the-kubernetes-executor).